Great Eastern Main Line: Feeding arrangements

-The original 1.5 kV DC system of 1949 used traction substations at Bethnal Green, Stratford, Chadwell Heath, Gidea Park, and Shenfield all supplied by 33 kV three-phase AC distribution ring owned and operated by the railway.
-The 33 kV ring was itself supplied by the utility grid at Chadwell Heath and Crosswall (near Fenchurch Street).
+The original 1.5 kV DC system of 1949 used mercury arc powered traction substations at Bethnal Green (6 MW), Stratford (8 MW), Chadwell Heath (6 MW), Gidea Park (4 MW), and Shenfield (4 MW) all supplied by 33 kV three-phase AC distribution ring owned and operated by the railway.
+The 33 kV ring was itself supplied by the utility grid at Brentwood, Chadwell Heath (from Barking Power Station) and Crosswall (near Fenchurch Street) at 22 kV where it was stepped up to 33 kV.
+The line from Gas Factory Jcn was also electrified to Fenchurch Street and supplied by Crosswall substation (2 MW).
+The entire high voltage distribution system and the traction feeding system were controlled from Chadwell Heath in what was the biggest traction application in the UK.
 Beyond Shenfield, the DC system installed in 1956 to Chelmsford and Southend Victoria did not use the railway distribution lines but were connected directly to the public utility grid at 33 kV.

 Between Liverpool Street and Shenfield, the DC substations were significantly altered but retained for the conversion to 6.25 kV in 1960 but were unsuitable for the further upgrades to 25 kV.
 So too were the 33 kV distribution lines which were reinforced by replacing the Crosswall grid connection with a stronger one at Bethnal Green.
-However after 1960, the distribution lines no longer powered Shenfield substation as a new feeder station was built that could supply both 6.25 kV southwards and on the Southend line and 25 kV for the line north to Chelmsford and for the future upgrade.
+However, after 1960, the distribution lines no longer powered Shenfield substation as a new feeder station was built that could supply both 6.25 kV southwards and on the Southend line and 25 kV for the line north to Chelmsford and for the future upgrade.

-From 1976 to 1980 the 6.25 kV lines between Liverpool Street and Southend Victoria were upgraded to 25 kV which required entirely new grid connections and substations.
+From 1976 to 1980, the 6.25 kV lines between Liverpool Street and Southend Victoria were upgraded to 25 kV which required entirely new grid connections and substations.
 New feeder stations were installed at Crowlands and at Bow Junction.
 The substation at Gidea Park became the MPTSC between Shenfield and Crowlands, and a brand new MPTSC was installed at Manor Park to separate Crowlands and Bow Junction feeder stations.
 Bow Junction feeder station also supplied the WAML up to a new MPTSC at Hackney Downs by way of a new Spitalfields TSC around Bethnal Green junction.